Alps Advisors Inc. Acquires New Position in EverQuote, Inc. (NASDAQ:EVER)

 Alps Advisors Inc. acquired a new stake in EverQuote, Inc. (NASDAQ:EVER – Get Rating) in the second quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
 The fund acquired 15,169 shares of the company’s stock, valued at approximately $134,000.

 Other institutional investors have also recently made changes to their positions in the company.
 First Horizon Advisors Inc. acquired a new position in shares of EverQuote in the second quarter valued at approximately $43,000.
-Advisor Group Holdings Inc. grew its holdings in shares of EverQuote by 398.7% in the first quarter.
-Advisor Group Holdings Inc. now owns 2,992 shares of the company’s stock valued at $48,000 after purchasing an additional 2,392 shares in the last quarter.
-Amalgamated Bank acquired a new position in shares of EverQuote in the first quarter valued at approximately $52,000.
+Advisor Group Holdings Inc. grew its holdings in EverQuote by 398.7% during the 1st quarter.
+Advisor Group Holdings Inc. now owns 2,992 shares of the company’s stock worth $48,000 after acquiring an additional 2,392 shares in the last quarter.
+Amalgamated Bank acquired a new position in EverQuote during the 1st quarter worth approximately $52,000.
 Asset Management One Co.
-Ltd. grew its holdings in shares of EverQuote by 54.2% in the second quarter.
+Ltd. grew its holdings in EverQuote by 54.2% during the 2nd quarter.
 Asset Management One Co.
-Ltd. now owns 6,817 shares of the company’s stock valued at $60,000 after purchasing an additional 2,396 shares in the last quarter.
-Finally, Ensign Peak Advisors Inc acquired a new position in shares of EverQuote in the first quarter valued at approximately $80,000.
+Ltd. now owns 6,817 shares of the company’s stock worth $60,000 after acquiring an additional 2,396 shares in the last quarter.
+Finally, Ensign Peak Advisors Inc acquired a new position in EverQuote during the 1st quarter worth approximately $80,000.
 Institutional investors and hedge funds own 53.40% of the company’s stock.

 EverQuote Trading Up 2.3 %